 Sprinkle the cookie crumbs over the ganache and pat into an even layer.

-Cover with plastic wrap and freeze for at least 4 hours.
+Cover with plastic wrap and tin foil and freeze for at least 4 hours.

 Allow to thaw before serving.

 If you are hosting a Disney themed party or are surprising your family with a trip to Disney,

 you might also like to make some of these other treats…

 Minnie and Mickey Mouse Chocolate Bark • Snack Cake Mickey Pops

 White Chocolate Pretzel Olaf • Snowgie Cheese Snacks